Lead Opinion

 All the existing obligations of the waterworks corporation and all the obligations created by the board of waterworks in the management and operation of the properties and in the performance of its duties, shall be discharged out of the property and rents, earnings, and incomes of the waterworks.
 The consolidated local government shall not be liable as a municipal corporation for such obligations.

-The City does not exercise control over LWC‘s fiscal matters and any losses incurred by LWC are not imputed to the City and its taxpayers.
+The City does not exercise control over LWC’s fiscal matters and any losses incurred by LWC are not imputed to the City and its taxpayers.
 This is further evidence that the legislature did not intend the LWC to operate as an agent of the City of Louisville.
-Accordingly, we hold that the LWC is not an agent of the City of Louisville and therefore does not fall within the definition of “local government” pursuant to
+Accordingly, we hold that the LWC is not an agent of the City of Louisville and therefore does not fall within the definition of “local government” pursuant to KRS 65.200(3).
+As a result, KRS 65.200-2002 does not preclude an award of punitive damages against LWC.

 JURY INSTRUCTIONS

 LWC alleges several errors on cross-appeal.
-Generally, LWC finds fault with this state‘s entire common law scheme for awarding punitive damages.
+Generally, LWC finds fault with this state’s entire common law scheme for awarding punitive damages.
 More specifically, LWC asserts that it was denied due process when the jury was instructed under the common law gross negligence standard for awarding punitive damages pursuant to Horton v.
-Union Light, Heat & Power Co., Ky., 690 S.W.2d 382 (1985).
-LWC maintains that Kentucky‘s wrongful death statute,
+Union Light, Heat & Power Co., Ky.,

 EXCESSIVENESS OF PUNITIVE DAMAGES

-The jury heard evidence that LWC‘s employees intentionally misrepresented the nature of the work being done on Old Third Street so that it could circumvent the permit process and thereafter breached its duty to notify the proper authorities of the road closure.
+The jury heard evidence that LWC’s employees intentionally misrepresented tjie nature of the work being done on Old Third Street so that it could circumvent the permit process and thereafter breached its duty to notify the proper authorities of the road closure.
 There was also evidence in the record that LWC failed to notify the Department of Highways when it altered the original detour design, and may have never notified Protection Services, Inc. (the corporation responsible for delivery and set-up of barricades) of the proposed detour route.
 Further, the employees of LWC declined an offer to park the trailer in a nearby church parking lot, but instead chose to leave it in the middle of the road in violation of MUTCD regulations.
 LWC employees also testified that they left the trailer in the road to protect an excavation site, but there was contradicting evidence that the trailer was not near the excavation site and that there was already heavy equipment in place for such purpose.
 There were also no advance

 Lastly, we must examine the civil or criminal penalties that could be imposed for comparable misconduct.
-LWC argues that it had no notice that it might be subject to “punishment of this magnitude” because it thought its conduct was governed by the “fraud, oppression or malice” standard contained in
+LWC argues that it had no notice that it might be subject to “punishment of this magnitude” because it thought its conduct was governed by the “fraud, oppression or malice” standard contained in KRS 411.184, rather than the gross negligence standard contained in the jury instructions.
+This argument is unavailing.
+LWC surely was on notice that failure to properly close a public roadway in Louisville could result in severe injury or loss of life whether the applicable statute read “fraud, oppression or malice” or “wanton or reckless disregard for the safety of other persons.”
+Notice is satisfied for due process purposes “if prior law fairly indicated that a punitive damages award might be imposed in response to egregiously tortious conduct.”
+TXO Production Corp. v.
+Alliance Resources Corp.,

 After weighing all of the factors articulated in Gore, supra, we therefore conclude that the $2,000,000 punitive damages award against LWC is not so grossly excessive as to violate the Due Process Clause.
 We also do not find any evidence indicating that the jury’s award of damages was the result of passion and preju

-LWC also faults Kentucky‘s common law system of punitive damages, and the trial court‘s instructions on punitive damages, as not advancing this state‘s policy concerns of punishing the wrongdoer and deterring similar conduct in the future.
+LWC also faults Kentucky’s common law system of punitive damages, and the trial court’s instructions on punitive damages, as not advancing this state’s policy concerns of punishing the wrongdoer and deterring similar conduct in the future.
 See Hanson v.
-American National Bank & Trust Co., Ky., 865 S.W.2d 302 (1993).
-Oddly enough, LWC‘s own tendered instructions on punitive damages also did not contain a statement regarding the purpose of punitive damages and we are not referred to anywhere in the record that this issue is preserved.
-Therefore, we decline to address this issue on appeal.
+American National Bank & Trust Co., Ky.,

 DECEDENTS’ RECKLESSNESS